Bradpole Parish Council owns a number of Open Spaces and these are described below.

 The Parish Plan highlights the importance of safeguarding the existing Open Spaces and putting them to better use for the benefit of the Community whilst taking into account the concerns of the immediate neighbours.

-In early 2016, and as part of the evolving Neighbourhood Plan, Bradpole councillors produced a report on the environmental & heritage assets within Bradpole Civil Parish.
+In early 2016, and as part of the Bridport Area Neighbourhood Plan, Bradpole councillors produced a report on the environmental & heritage assets within Bradpole Civil Parish.

 Follow this link to read the report:

-Additional picnic tables/benches have recently been installed following suggestions put forward by several local residents in the Parish Plan.
+- Additional picnic tables/benches were installed following suggestions put forward by several local residents in the Parish Plan.

 Residents said in Parish Plan consultations that the Parish owned Green Spaces should be “safeguarded”.